joehewett/super-simple-blog/posts/augmentation-and-absorbtion.md

 This is not to say the jobs no longer exist, but the role of the human is transforming, for example by turning the human into a supervisor and quality assurance officer of a machine who produces the output, rather than the entity who produces the output themselves.

 We'd be wise to observe the shift taking place with todays jobs in the presence of basic AI systems, and think about what might happen in a world where half of the items in the bullet point list above come to fruition.
 The overhang of capabilities even of the models of today is substantial.
-So much raw possibility lies within GPT-4o that has not yet been exploited, that we could pause for a decade and still not have automated every job that could theoritically be done in large part by AI.
+So much raw possibility lies within GPT-4o that has not yet been exploited, that we could pause for a decade and still not have enhanced, augmented or replaced entirely every job using AI.

 But the labs haven't downed tools.
-They're working as hard as they possibly can on the next breakthroughs, throwing billions of dollars at the greatest minds and machines, and they are not slowing down
+They're working as hard as they possibly can on the next breakthroughs, throwing billions of dollars at the greatest minds and machines, and they are not slowing down.

+### Where to go from here

+- Exercise left to the read

 # Conclusion
 Just a few years ago, discussing the possibility of AGI was enough to be branded as a crack pot, but it's now the mission statement of serious companies and the table talk of serious thinkers who don't know what Less Wrong is.
 They might be wrong, but how do we stay above water if they're right?

+Problem solving in unique environments is